favonia/cloudflare-ddns/README.markdown

 ### 💯 Complete Support of Domain Names

 - 😌 You can simply list domains (_e.g._, `www.a.org, hello.io`) without knowing their DNS zones.
-- 🌍 Internationalized domain names (_e.g._, `🐱.example.org` and `日本｡co｡jp`) are fully supported.
+- 🌍 [Internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name) (_e.g._, `🐱.example.org` and `日本｡co｡jp`) are fully supported.
 - 🃏 [Wildcard domains](https://en.wikipedia.org/wiki/Wildcard_DNS_record) (_e.g._, `*.example.org`) are also supported.
 - 🕹️ You can toggle IPv4 (`A` records), IPv6 (`AAAA` records) and Cloudflare proxying for each domain.

 ### 🕵️ Privacy

-By default, public IP addresses are obtained using the [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace).
+By default, public IP addresses are obtained via [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you cannot update DNS records anyways.

 ### 🛡️ Security

-- 🛑 The superuser privileges are immediately dropped, minimizing the impact of undiscovered bugs.
+- 🛑 Superuser privileges are immediately dropped, minimizing the impact of undiscovered bugs.
 - 🛡️ The updater uses only HTTPS or [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) to detect IP addresses; see the [Security Model](docs/DESIGN.markdown#network-security-threat-model).
 - 🩺 The updater supports [Healthchecks](https://healthchecks.io), which can notify you when the updating fails.
 - <details><summary>📚 The updater uses only established open-source Go libraries <em>(click to expand)</em></summary>